Keep track of your online legal research efficiently and for free

 Can I use Lexbox on my mobile device?

-Your Lexbox workspace is mobile friendly.
+Your Lexbox workspace is fully mobile friendly.
 You can use any mobile browser to access your folders and content at app.mylexbox.com.
 We suggest that you save this page to your mobile homescreen for convenience.

 Is it possible to import my existing CanLII RSS feeds into Lexbox?